codepath/android_guides/Google-Cloud-Messaging.md

 ### Sample Ruby Server Implementation

 A simple Sinatra-based ruby application that supports these endpoints is included below.
 The key point is that there is a `/register` endpoint, which is needed to record the registration token for a particular example.
-In a production environment, these POST requests should be sent with user authentication, so the token can be associated with the user.
+In a production environment, these POST requests should be sent by an authenticated user, so the token can be associated with that individual.
 In this example, the `user_id` must be specified.

 #### Setup